abuzittinkara/deneme/README.md

    ```bash
    ./setup.sh
    ```
-   This script runs `npm ci` to fetch Node packages and is also executed in CI before running the tests.
-The React test dependencies are installed automatically during `npm test` so no extra setup is required.
+   This script runs `npm ci` and `npm --prefix frontend ci` to fetch backend and frontend Node packages.
+It is also executed in CI before running the tests.
 2. Copy `.env.example` to `.env` and update the values.
 3. Build the bundled client files by running:
     ```bash